Fitting a baby car seat or child car seat

 'Mothercare is committed to offering an exemplary car seat fitting service to all our customers.
 Over the last year we've invested significantly in training and have worked even more closely with our suppliers to provide enhanced specialist advice for customers and colleagues.

-'We recognise there's more to do in certain areas and will ensure that we continue to invest in our people and offer the very best and most accurate car seat service.'
+'We recognise there's more to do in certain areas and will ensure we continue to invest in our people and offer the very best and most accurate car seat service.'

 Four safe fittings out of 12